oshindutta/TVAprune/README.md

 bash script/llama_prune.sh
 ```

-## Step-by-step Instructions
-### Pruning

-Arguments:
-- ``vib_learning_rate``: is the set learning rate of VIB parameters
-- ``target_sparsity``: is the amount of sparsity or weights to be removed.
-0.5 indicates removal of 50% of the model parameters.
-- ``lagrangian_warmup_epochs``: indicates how slowly compression should progress.
-0.1 indicates warmup steps for lagrangian sparsity loss is set to 10% of total steps
-- ``save_loc``: directory to save the VIB masks

 ### Finetuning with [LoRA](https://github.com/microsoft/LoRA)

 Speed-up over un-pruned model is seen at the start of finetuning.
 Our obatined VIB mask stored in /best/ is used below for finetuning.